sidwan02/gemini-cli-gemma/understand.md

 Using the codebase investigator: tell me how the ollama inference works.

-- Without env context:
+## GemmaSubagent

 - `answer the simple task with the gemma agent of what gemma.ts defines`
 - `Use gemma agent: List all files related to ollama in the entire project.
 Then summarize ollamaChat.ts`
 - `What functions does gemma.ts define? remember to use gemma agent`
 - `Use gemma agent: List all files related to ollama in the entire project. which file is responsible for running streamed inference in the core dir? summarize just that file.`

-- With env context:
-  `answer the simple task with the gemma agent: explain briefly the current coding workspace.`
+- `answer the simple task with the gemma agent: explain briefly the current coding workspace.`

+## BuildAndTest

+- `use the build and test tool: run npm test -- src/tools/glob.test.ts`

 # TODO: